fchollet/deep-learning-models/README.md

 Weights can be automatically loaded upon instantiation (`weights='imagenet'` argument in model constructor).
 Weights are automatically downloaded if necessary, and cached locally in `~/.keras/models/`.

+**Note that using these models requires the latest version of Keras (from the Github repo, not PyPI).**

 ## Examples

 ### Classify images